wilsonwid/tp/docs/DeveloperGuide.md

 * **Filter Criteria**: The conditions or parameters (such as tag, name, or address) used to search for specific contacts within the application.
 These criteria help in refining search results to match the user's requirements more closely.
 * **Export**: The process of saving data from the application to a file, which can then be used outside the application.
 This can be particularly useful for creating backups or for using the contact information in other software or services.
 * **Import**: The process of adding or updating contacts in the application by loading them from an external file, typically in a structured format like JSON.
 This allows users to quickly populate the application with a large number of contacts.
 * **Contact Manager**: The component or feature of the application that handles the storage, retrieval, organization, and modification of contact information.
 It is central to the application's functionality regarding managing contact details.
+In this context, this term also refers to the management of schedule information.
 * **Data Directory**: A specific folder or location within the system where the application stores its data files, such as contact exports or imports.
 The `./data/` directory is an example where JSON files might be found for import operations.
 --------------------------------------------------------------------------------------------------------------------